Fig. 1: Paul Cézanne, Mont Sainte-Victoire and Large Pine, c. 1887.

 As long as movement depended on the horses’ strength and stamina, a horse-drawn carriage could average about 16 kilometers per hour.
 By contrast, steam locomotives in operation by 1845 could reach speeds of approximately 64 kilometers per hour—four times faster than a carriage.

 Seen through the windows of a moving train, the swiftly passing scenery dissolved into fleeting, fragmentary images.
-This new mode of visual experience was often detested by the older generation, who were accustomed to a slower and more detailed appreciation of landscape.
+This new mode of visual experience was consistently detested by the older generation, who were accustomed to a slower and more detailed appreciation of landscape.

 The younger generation, however, soon learned to take pleasure in viewing the scenery through the windows of high-speed trains, and these transient images themselves came to be regarded as beautiful.